 (JCPL is not responsible for the content of external websites.
 Please report broken links or other concerns to the webmaster.)

 Online Courses for Learners:

 These courses are offered free-of-charge to Johnson County Public Library patrons.
 Courses begin monthly and run for six weeks.
 All course material and work is conducted online.
-If you need help registering for a course, or need computer access, please contact ALC Coordinator Wendy Preilis.
+If you need help registering for a course, or need computer access, please contact ALC Manager Wendy Preilis.